CAR-T & the Future of Blood Cancer Debate SeriesEp 1 of 4

 I don't think I am.

-You are, and those are two very different things biologically.
+You are.
+And those are two very different things biologically.
 The single chain variable fragment binds precisely to its target, usually the CD19 protein.
 But the millisecond after that binding occurs, the process is the absolute opposite of precise.
 It is biological blunt force trauma.

 The destruction of the cancer is rapid, yes, but the targeting of CD19 is what protects the patient long-term.
-I mean, the first successful CAR-T therapies specifically targeted CD19 because it is expressed on the surface of nearly all B-cell malignancies.
+I mean, the first successful CAR T therapies specifically targeted CD19 because it is expressed on the surface of nearly all B-cell malignancies.

 Right, ALL, diffuse large B-cell lymphoma.

 Exactly.
 But crucially, it is totally absent on the hematopoietic stem cells in the bone marrow.
-So the therapy wipes out the cancer, and sure, it wipes out the patient's normal B-cells too, which we can manage clinically.
+So the therapy wipes out the cancer, and sure, it wipes out the patient's normal B cells, too, which we can manage clinically.
 But because the stem cell factory is spared, the immune system retains the capacity to eventually regenerate.
 That is precision on a molecular scale.

 I'm sorry, but I just don't buy that.
 Let me tell you why.
 Again, you are focusing entirely on the receptor binding and ignoring the physiological fallout.
-As these CAR-T cells engage the CD19 cells, they don't just quietly induce apoptosis.
+As these CAR T cells engage the CD19 cells, they don't just quietly induce apoptosis.

-Programmed cell death.
+Program cell death.

 Which triggers CRS.